rapid7/insightconnect-plugins/microsoft_atp_safe_links/help.md

 # Version History

-* 1.0.3 - Fixed issue where certain non-safelinks returned a blank string
+* 1.0.3 - Fixed issue where embedded URLs returned blank string
 * 1.0.2 - New spec and help.md format for the Hub
 * 1.0.1 - Fixed issue where non-safelinks returned a blank string
 * 1.0.0 - Initial plugin